 12 October 2009

-The Protection of Shareholders Bill would require every public company to create an independent Shareholders’ Committee that sits apart from the board.
-The committee would represent private shareholders at statutory meetings and the bill sets out how it is formed, what it can do, and how it operates.
+The Protection of Shareholders Bill would require every public company to create a Shareholders’ Committee that operates independently of the board.
+The committee would represent private shareholders at statutory meetings and set out how it is formed, what it can do, and how it functions.

 Generated 21 February 2026